Zurezh/Tensorflow_2.0/README.md

 - Colab 13 - Preparing a TensorFlow model for Android/iOS devices (TensorFlow Lite)
 - Colab 14 - Distributed Training of TensorFlow 2.0 models

 Deep Learning is one of the fastest growing areas of Artificial Intelligence.
-In the past few years, we have proven that Deep Learning models, even the simplest ones, can solve very hard and complex tasks.
+In the past few years, It have proven that Deep Learning models, even the simplest ones, can solve very hard and complex tasks.